Moselle loop Bremm

 5. Cochem

-Cochem, with its castle towering over the town, is one of the most famous places along the Moselle.
+Cochem, with its castle towering over the town, is one of the most famous places along the Mosel River.

 Bur Cochem